Dosztosz/Versik-Calc/server/README.md

-# Node.js Server Project
+# Mild Calc

-This project is a simple Node.js server application that demonstrates the use of controllers, routes, and models.
+This project is a Mild Calculator made for assignment.
+The data.csv file is a file with all necessary data imported to MongoDB. import.py is a mini executable to import the CSV to MongoDB.
+Please feel free to check everything.

 ## Project Structure